Amazon Alexa vs Google Home Speakers Comparison

 Speakers may be the least of our priorities right now because today’s smartphones can literally do anything.
 But isn’t it awesome to own a speaker for road trips, small parties, and whatnots?
 And if you’re planning to buy one, you might as well get the best one.
 Let’s focus on 2 of the top smart speakers in the market today – Amazon Alexa vs Google Home speakers.

-There are a wide variety of speakers in the market right now, but with everything gone digital and techy, we need a speaker that is ‘smart’ and can, again, do anything that we’ve never even thought was possible.
+There are a wide variety of speakers in the market right now, but with everything going digital and techy, we need a speaker that is ‘smart’ and can, again, do anything that we’ve never even thought was possible.
 If you’re someone who tries to keep up with the latest trend and fails miserably, don’t worry — you are not alone!
 You have to admit, it’s really a headache to keep pace with the world of technology.
 So let’s make this easier, shall we?
 To it easier because we’ve narrowed it down to the ‘best ones’ Amazon Alexa vs Google Home.

 Amazon Alexa vs Google Home: Design & Appearance

 Amazon Echo smart speaker has now six designs to choose from, while Google Home has seven.
 Both brands offer designs using different materials, including wood, metal, as well as fabric.
-With both Echo and Google Home’s sleek and very modern designs, these speakers are really an eye candy, making it the perfect decoration accessory.
+With both Echo and Google Home’s sleek and very modern designs, these speakers are really eye candy, making it the perfect decoration accessory.
 They’re both small and do not occupy a lot of space, which is, of course, an advantage.

 Alexa vs Google Home: Performance